 - Nigella seeds: This is a completely optional add-in, but I love the earthy flavour and the pretty black specks of Nigella seeds in the finished flatbread.
 Try a teaspoon of cumin, caraway or fennel seeds instead.

-This homemade flatbread recipe is quick, easy and super straightforward, but it always pays to be organised.
+This yeast-free flatbread recipe is super quick, easy and super straightforward, but it always pays to be organised.
 So, gather your ingredients, a mixing bowl, a rolling pin and a damp kitchen towel.

 You can make homemade yoghurt flatbread in four easy steps in 30 minutes: